Past Presidents

 President 1967-1969

-Ernest Gale (1914-2005) was Professor of Chemical Microbiology in the University of Cambridge from 1960 to 1981.
-He made a significant contribution to the Society's activities during its early years.
+Ernest Gale (1914–2005) was born in Luton in 1967 and brought up in Weston-super-Mare.
+He made significant contributions to the Society's activities during its early years.
 His major contribution to microbiology was in emphasising the chemical and enzymatic basis of microbial activities, at a time when many cellular components and biochemicals were ill-defined.
 These ideas were published in 1947 in the ground-breaking book The Chemical Activities of Bacteria.

 -